Promoting British Values at Sacred Heart School

 - Our Learning Mentor works hard with all children, encouraging them to reflect on less acceptable behaviours and how these might impact on others.
 Children are encouraged to take responsibility for their own actions and behaviour.

 - There is public acknowledgement of awards and achievements of the children gained from outside school activities.
 Notices are put on the school newsletter which goes onto the school website.

 - School is very active with sports which promote an attitude of fairness and equality.

 - The use of older children to work with younger children promotes mutual respect across phases in school eg Playground Leaders

 - Fundraising occurs throughout the year, often led by the children themselves, promoting an awareness of different life experiences for children around the word eg Mission Together, Carmel Care, Kakunyu School in Uganda.
 Through this, the children are able to understand how they can contribute positively to the lives of those living and working in the locality of the school and to society more widely.

 - RE topics such as ‘Common Good’, ‘Neighbours’ and ‘Stewardship’, specifically teach the children about the need to work together and have respect for each other (and the planet) in a diverse society.

 Tolerance of those of Different Faiths and Beliefs:

 - This is achieved through enhancing pupils understanding of their place in a culturally diverse society and by giving them opportunities to experience such diversity.

-- Through our RE Scheme, Come and See, the children are taught about other faiths on a four year rolling programme: Sikhism, Hinduism, Judaism and Islam.
+- Through our RE Scheme, Come and See, the children are taught about other faiths on a four year, rolling programme: Sikhism, Hinduism, Buddhism and Islam.

 - Children are taught about Judaism every year through the Come and See Programme.